New Valparaiso, Indiana Office Now Open!

 Knowing the most likely fuel sources around your property is critical to choosing the correct extinguisher.

-There are several fire extinguisher types including water, CO₂, ABC powder, dry chemical, and wet chemical, based on the classification.
+Based on the classification, there are several fire extinguisher types, including water, CO₂, ABC powder, dry chemical, and wet chemical.

 Water Extinguishers

-For Class A fires (wood, cloth, paper, etc.), you’ll want to have a water fire extinguisher.
+You’ll want a water fire extinguisher for Class A fires (wood, cloth, paper, etc.).
 There are a couple of different types of water extinguishers.
 Still, one thing to be aware of is that these aren’t optimal for freezing conditions.

 CO₂ Extinguishers